-Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic I year costs of attendance will be available:
+Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration,

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

-Tuition: XXX XXXX
+Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$5,472 \$5,472
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$0 \$0
+In-state (out-of-district): \$5,472 \$5,472

 G1 PUBLIC INSTITUTIONS

 Out-of-state: \$11,160 \$11,160

 G1 NONRESIDENT ALIENS

 Tuition: \$11,160 \$11,160

-G1 REQUIRED FEES: \$981 \$981
+G1 REQUIRED FEES: \$1,077 \$1,077

 G1 ROOM AND BOARD:

-(on-campus) \$9,796 \$9,796
+(on-campus) \$9,933 \$9,933

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-G1 Comprehensive tuition and room an
+G1 Comprehensive tuition and room a nd board fee (if your

-college cannot provide separate tuit ion and room and
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees):